Clinical Trial VICCBRE1287

 - Drugs: Cisplatin; GDC-0941

-- Participating Institutions: Vanderbilt University; University of Alabama/Birmingham; University of Pittsburgh; John Hopkins University; Indiana University; University of Washington; University of California, San Francisco; Mayo Clinic; Emory University; University of Chicago; Georgetown University; University of Michigan; University of North Carolina; Memorial Sloan-Kettering Cancer Center; Dana-Farber Cancer Institute
+- Participating Institutions: University of Alabama/Birmingham; Vanderbilt University; University of Pittsburgh; John Hopkins University; Indiana University; University of Washington; University of California, San Francisco; Mayo Clinic; Emory University; University of Chicago; Georgetown University; Baylor Breast Center; University of Michigan; University of North Carolina; Memorial Sloan-Kettering Cancer Center; Dana-Farber Cancer Institute

 - National Clinical Trial ID: NCT01918306